BDC Hamburger Icon

 Georgia

-The Peach State ranked first in the lineup for its business environment in WalletHub’s study.
-Although it has a high tax rate, the state makes up for it with a low cost of living, making Georgia one of the top affordable states with helpful startup incentives.
+The Peach State ranked first in CNBC’s lineup for its infrastructure, and second overall in WalletHub’s study.
+Although it has a high tax rate, the state makes up for it with a low cost of living — making Georgia one of the top affordable states with helpful startup incentives.

-According to the Georgia Department of Economic Development, expansion and new businesses in Georgia accounted for more than $21 billion in investments and created over 51,000 jobs in the last year.
+According to the Georgia Department of Economic Development, expansion and new businesses in Georgia accounted for more than $20 billion in investments.
+In addition, they created nearly 27,000 private sector jobs in the last fiscal year.

 author image